Soledad Miranda

 The Castilian

 Click here for a synopsis, pictures, and video from The Castilian and here to find it on IMDB.
-This movie is available on DVD and is for sale in the store.
+This movie is available on DVD.

 Soledad fans should see it because: Soledad has a small part, but this was one of the major movies she appeared in as it has several international stars.
 It's also how Sidney Pink discovered her, which led to her much larger role in Pyro.
 Also of interest is that Soledad looks much more buxom and healthy than in her final (and more famous) films.